grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - If the failing service is going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there

-### CortexTransferFailed

-This alert goes off when an ingester fails to find another node to transfer its data to when it was shutting down.
-If there is both a pod stuck terminating and one stuck joining, look at the kubernetes events.
-This may be due to scheduling problems caused by some combination of anti affinity rules/resource utilization.
-Adding a new node can help in these circumstances.
-You can see recent events associated with a resource via kubectl describe, ex: `kubectl -n <namespace> describe pod <pod>`

 ### CortexIngesterUnhealthy

 This alert goes off when an ingester is marked as unhealthy.
 Check the ring web page to see which is marked as unhealthy.
 You could then check the logs to see if there are any related to that ingester ex: `kubectl logs -f ingester-01 --namespace=prod`.
 A simple way to resolve this may be to click the "Forgot" button on the ring page, especially if the pod doesn't exist anymore.
 It might not exist anymore because it was on a node that got shut down, so you could check to see if there are any logs related to the node that pod is/was on, ex: `kubectl get events --namespace=prod | grep cloud-provider-node`.